 (part 3 will be linked after publication next week)

-First locate the leak in your waterbed mattress.
-Below are a couple methods to finding the frustrating hole in your mattress, but first be safe, you will need to unplug the waterbed heater immediately.
+First, locate the leak in your waterbed mattress.
+Below are a couple of methods to finding the frustrating hole in your mattress, but first be safe, you will need to unplug the waterbed heater immediately.

 Once you have located the hole be sure to mark the mattress.
 You can do this by circling the area with a permanent black magic marker.
 Many people find the holes only to lose them when they walk away from the bed.